 All gestational carrier candidates must undergo a prep treatment cycle, unless a woman has already completed a gestational carrier cycle.
 The prep cycle helps to determine whether the carrier will respond to medications used to prepare the uterine lining.
 The carrier is given a medication such as Lupron® to temporarily stop the ovaries from producing hormones.
 Estrogen is introduced to stimulate the uterine lining to thicken.
 Progesterone is then used to end the prep cycle and the woman menstruates.
 The process takes 4-5 weeks and consists of six monitoring visits.

-In the treatment cycle, which lasts 4-6 weeks, carriers receive nightly intramuscular injections of progesterone.
+In the treatment cycle, which lasts 4-6 weeks, gestational carriers in NJ receive nightly intramuscular injections of progesterone.
 The RMANJ nurse coordinator will advise on medications, dosages and monitoring requirements.
 Monitoring consists of a combination of at least four to six office visits for ultrasound or blood work.

 The carrier returns to RMANJ for the embryo transfer, which is initially scheduled to take place three days after eggs are retrieved.
 In some cases the RMANJ embryologist will delay the transfer for up to three more days as needed.
 The RMANJ nurse coordinator monitors this process and coordinates all planning and schedules with the carrier.